duckiedevelop/YT-Music-Tool/README.md

 # YT-Music-Tool
 YT Music tool written in javascript using tampermonkey extension to work on all browsers
+> Huge shoutout to Gemini for fixing half my code and making my UI cleaner!

 > [!TIP]
 > If using Chrome, enable "allow user scripts" in tampermonkey settings